Resistance: A Human’s Guide To Surviving The AI Revolution [Opinion]

 Customer operated check stands are spreading through the retail and food service industries and large corporations are increasingly relying on the machines to cut labor costs and reduce the number of humans on the sales floor.

-McDonalds announced the installation of self service kiosks last year, partially in response to the fast food worker’s Fight for $15 labor movement.
+McDonalds announced the installation of self-service kiosks last year, partially in response to the fast food worker’s Fight for $15 labor movement.
 Wendy’s is following their lead with plans to install 1,000 self service kiosks this year as part of a move to save on labor costs, fast food research consultant Darren Tristano told KTVL.

 “They are looking to improve their automation and their labor costs, and this is a good way to do it.”